Azure/ResourceModules/modules/compute/gallery/application/README.md

 ### Parameter: `eula`

 The Eula agreement for the gallery Application Definition.
 Has to be a valid URL.

 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `galleryName`

-The name of the parent Azure Compute Gallery.
-Required if the template is used in a standalone deployment.
-- Required: Yes
-- Type: string

 ### Parameter: `location`

 Location for all resources.

 - Required: No
 - Type: string
 - Default: `[resourceGroup().location]`

-### Parameter: `name`

-Name of the application definition.
-- Required: Yes
-- Type: string

 ### Parameter: `privacyStatementUri`

 The privacy statement uri.
 Has to be a valid URL.

 - Required: No
 - Type: string
 - Default: `''`